oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 You can use the `engine-config` tool to configure alerts when your hosts drift out of sync.

-There are 2 relevant parameters for time drift on hosts: `EnableHostTimeDrift` and `HostTimeDriftInSec`. `EnableHostTimeDrift`, with a default value of false, can be enabled to receive alert notifications of host time drift.
+There are two relevant parameters for time drift on hosts: `EnableHostTimeDrift` and `HostTimeDriftInSec`. `EnableHostTimeDrift`, with a default value of false, can be enabled to receive alert notifications of host time drift.
 The `HostTimeDriftInSec` parameter is used to set the maximum allowable drift before alerts start being sent.

 Alerts are sent once per hour per host.